vohuynhquangnguyen/portfolio.codes-and-bytes/projects/linear-regression/readme.md

 * Rejection criteria: we will reject $H_0$ when $F_0 > f_{1-\alpha/2,n_1-1,n_2-1}$ or $F_0 < f_{\alpha/2,n_1-1,n_2-1}$.

+To sum up, similar to the normality of residuals assumption, we will  combine both the visual approach (constructing the normality plot) and the hypothesis test approach to validate this assumption.

 #### Leveraged and influential data points
-Ideally, the dataset that we used to construct our SLR model should not have any outliers.
+Ideally, the dataset that we used to construct our SLR model should not have any outliers, i.e., not having an extreme x nd y values.
 Nevertheless, if there are outliers presented in our dataset, we need to quantify their respective leverage and Cook's distance.
 * **Leverage of a data point** is a measure of its ability to pull the regression line towards itself.
 The leverage of a data point depends entirely on its $x$-value: if the $x$-value of a data point  is far removed from the center of all $x$-values, then that data point will have a high leverage.
 In the context of SLR, a leverage of the $i$-th observation is given as:

 $$
 \tag{1.10}
-h_{ii} = \frac{1}{n} + \frac{x_i -\bar{x}}{SS_{xx}}
+h_{ii} = \frac{1}{n} + \frac{(x_i -\bar{x})^2}{SS_{xx}}
 $$

-The **Cook's distance** of a data point is a measure of how influential that data point is by quantifying its effect on the linear model if omitted from the analysis.
+* The **Cook's distance** of a data point is a measure of how influential that data point is by quantifying its effect on the linear model if omitted from the analysis.
 As a result, Cook's distance is a function of both the leverage and the magnitude of the residual.
 The Cook's distance of the $i$-th observation is given as:

 ```math
 \tag{1.11}
 D_i = \frac{(y_i-\hat{y}_{(i)})^2}{2\times\text{MSE}} \Bigg[\frac{h_{ii}}{(1-h_{ii})^2}\Bigg]
 ```

+An observation with the Cook's distance larger than three times the mean Cook's distance might be an outlier.
+As a rule of thumb, if $D_i$  is greater than 0.5, then the $i$-th data point is worthy of further investigation as it may be influential.
+If $D_i$ is greater than 1, then the $i$-th data point is quite likely to be influential.
+If $D_i$ stands out from the other Cook's distance values in addition to being greater than 1, it is almost certainly influential.

+To sum up, in practice we usually construct the Cook's distance-versus-leverage plot to determine which data point is potentially an outlier.

 #### Utility of the model
 In the context of linear regression, the utility of a model is the significance of regression.
 In other words, it represents how well our model describes the relationship between the response and the predictor.
 To analyze the utility of a linear regression model, we analyze variance (ANOVA):